WHO we are

 Founded in 2015 by two former lab-mates, Kevin Liu and Maria Tereshchenko, the International Society for Neurodegenerative Diseases has been the culmination of work laid down by its predecessor, the Neurodegenerative Disease Society of Toronto.
 Founded by Kevin and Maria, together with fellow lab-mates, Valentina Hucik and Christopher Lozano, NDST and its mission continue on through ISND, the success of which has not been possible without the crucial efforts since the very beginning of Camilla Giovino and Lee Phan, who now help lead the organization.

 Help us to continue their work by supporting us today.

-The International Society for Neurodegenerative Diseases, or ISND, is a Canadian international not-for-profit organization (Corporation #: 1156292-4) founded on goals of Education, Advocacy, and Support; and values of Inquiry, Innovation, and Impact.
+The International Society for Neurodegenerative Diseases, or ISND, is an international not-for-profit organization (Corporation #: 1156292-4) founded on goals of Education, Advocacy, and Support; and values of Inquiry, Innovation, and Impact.
 We work to galvanize the general public to action through educational, research, and fundraising initiatives, while serving and engaging with the neurodegenerative disease community.
 In doing so, we hope to amplify the work of experts, scientists, and medical professionals; and build a support network for those individuals and families most affected.
 Through these initiatives, and as we look to push the extent of our efforts and understanding of neurodegenerative diseases evermore, we hope to help see a day soon without them.